Fixing Flawed Body Parts

 “Scientists haven’t yet figured out how to print an organ that includes the correct blood vessel patterns, nerve connections, and other components that come together in a mature organ,” Lundberg says.
 “When creating a new organ, if it can perform the right job and functions, it may not need to look like the real thing.”

-Many tissue engineering methods use , which can be nudged to turn into different cell types.
+Many tissue engineering methods use Immature cells that have the potential to develop into many different cell types in the body., which can be nudged to turn into different cell types.
 One research team guided human stem cells to become a 3-D structure that can respond to light.
 The method might one day lead to new therapies for eye disorders.
 Other stem cell approaches may lead to improved treatment for spinal cord injuries, diabetes, and more.